 Masks are awkward

 After living in Japan for a long while, I became very accustomed to watching people wear masks.
 It took a while, but we weren’t facing a pandemic.
 Perhaps I would have been more understanding earlier on if we did face such a threat.
 Some Americans perceive mask-wearing to be a sign of weakness.
 There was a dramatic take-down on Twitter the other day when members of the armed services proudly showed their masks and boldly hinted that anyone who doubted their toughness or hinted that they were cowards were welcome to have an in-person chat :-).

 Would people think you were a coward because you wore a parachute, seatbelt or bicycle helmet?
 I doubt it.

 When should I wear a mask?

 If you are out and about and cannot maintain a six-foot distance from people around you, then you should wear a mask.
-Anytime you are indoors, you should wear a mask.
+Anytime you are indoors around others, you should wear a mask.
 If you are sick, then you should be wearing a mask at all times in your home as well.
+If you are sick, you should NOT be going outside.
 Again, you are protecting others from your germs.

 Disclaimer: this information is for your education and should not be considered medical advice regarding diagnosis or treatment recommendations.
 Some links on this page may be affiliate links.
 Read the full disclaimer.